 Tax withholding obligations for employees vs. contractors

-One key distinction between hiring an employee and an independent contractor lies in how taxes are managed and reported.
-Refer to the table below for a concise overview of your responsibilities for each category.
+One key distinction between hiring an employee and an independent contractor lies in how taxes are handled and reported.
+Refer to the table below for a concise overview of your responsibilities for each

 When you hire an employee |